enckse/pyxstitch/README.md

 ```
 cat test.py | pyxstitch --file .py --output myimage.png
 ```

+by default, pyxstitch will attempt to create multiple pages for easier reading of large patterns, this can be modified via `--multipage`.

+### syntax/lexer

 by default it will use just a text (no syntax) if piped/stdin is used, that can be changed, so
 ```